f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 File Utilities
 ==============

-The **System Settings > File Utilities** page allows for importing or exporting specific types of files to and from the F5OS platform layer.
+The **System Monitoring > File Utilities** page allows for importing or exporting specific types of files to and from the F5OS platform layer.
 Logs from the various log directories can be exported, cores and qkviews and system backups can be imported/exported, and F5OS-A software images can be imported into **import/staging**.

 .. image:: images/initial_setup_of_rseries_platform_layer/image18.png
   :align: center